yuri91/behavioral-model/README-freebsd.md

 ## Building the code

     1. ./autogen.sh
-    2. ./configure 'CXXFLAGS=-I/usr/local/include' 'CFLAGS=-I/usr/local/include' 'LDFLAGS=-L/usr/local/lib'
+    2. ./configure 'CXXFLAGS=-I/usr/local/include' 'CFLAGS=-I/usr/local/include' 'LDFLAGS=-L/usr/local/lib' 'CC=clang' 'CXX=clang++'
     3. make

 Debug logging is enabled by default.
 If you want to disable it for performance